Linyhazel/FDHProject/README.md

 A method for recognising the places images represent and repositioning them on the map.

 ## Dataset
 We used the python package flickrapi to crawl about 2390 photos with geo-coordinates inside Venice from Flickr.
-You can find a part of these photos in 'data/images/'.
-Since the directory was truncated to 1000 files, you can download the complete training set here:
+You can find a part of these photos in 'data/images/' and the complete 'label.txt' which contains all the coordinates corresponding to the photos in the training set.
+Since the 'images' directory was truncated to 1000 files, you can download the complete training set here:

 https://drive.google.com/drive/folders/13jphiHfbIzM11ZPx0ShYPu-NKwCkHE6P?usp=sharing